rishikaarya/Docker_Flink_Project/README.md

 The data in the `enriched_energy_dashboard` index was visualized using Kibana.

 1. An index pattern for enriched_energy_dashboard was created in Kibana.

 2. A comprehensive dashboard was designed to showcase:

--Energy Consumption Trends: Consumption by appliance and time.
+- Energy Consumption Trends: Consumption by appliance and time.
 -Occupancy Insights: Impact of occupancy status on energy usage.
 -Seasonal Effects: Seasonal variations in energy usage.
 -Efficiency Metrics: Energy usage per minute and appliance-specific insights.